 Winter in Tanzania

 Winter is the hottest time in Tanzania, with temperatures frequently reaching 95 degrees Fahrenheit (35 degrees Celsius).
 In the south, this marks the true beginning of the rainy season, which continues through April.
-January is typically the wettest month, with 9 inches of rain on average.
 Those who are sensitive to heat should take extra precautions as the combination of high temperatures and humidity can make breathing difficult.

 What to Pack: Given the temperatures, light clothing (preferably made of natural materials) is best.
 Include a light sweatshirt and raincoat, as well as a sun hat and sunscreen.
 At higher elevation, a jacket might be necessary for the evening when temperatures drop.